Applying for a Debt Relief Order

 Life after a Debt Relief Order

 The DRO will appear on your credit report for six years from the date it is approved.
-It will also be listed in the public domain on the Insolvency Service’s online register for 15 months, including your name and address.
+It will also be listed in the public domain on the Insolvency Service’s online register for 15 months.
+This record will include your name, date of birth, and address.

 For the year of your DRO, you can’t hold certain jobs, including being a solicitor, trustee of a charity or director of a limited company.